Main Content

 NJ Drinking Water and Wastewater Operators: 6.75 TCHs (Approval #01-121302-30)

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this education program will be awarded 6.5 NJ Public Health Continuing Education Contact Hours (CEs) – # 21952.
+CE Credits are pending.

 NJ Licensed Site Remediation Professionals (LSRP): 6.5 Regulatory CECs – Course No. 2014-007